-- Temporary Protected Status: DHS designates countries for TPS when conditions make it unsafe for nationals to return, allowing them to apply to stay in the US legally.
+- Temporary Protected Status (TPS): DHS designates countries for TPS when conditions make it unsafe for nationals to return, allowing them to apply to stay in the US legally.
 Due to significant processing delays, USCIS is allowing workers to use their expired employment authorization and their renewal receipt to prove they are allowed to work in the US.
 Care teams can help people use USCIS to see if their country is on the list and find application materials.

 - Humanitarian Parole: Parole allows people to enter the U.S. and remain in the U.S. lawfully.
 Parole can be granted based on personal need or public benefit.
 To ensure they have up-to-date information, care teams can refer people to the USCIS Humanitarian Parole page.

 - Legal Permanent Residents (Greencards): When lawful permanent residents apply to renew their status, USCIS now automatically extends their green card for 24 months.
 To ensure they have up-to-date information, care teams can refer people to the USCIS Green Card Renewal page.
 Even though green cards have a new design, older versions can still be used as identification, proof of immigration status, and work authorization.

 - Deferred Action for Childhood Arrivals (DACA): This protects eligible young adults who were brought to the US as children from deportation and provides work authorization.
 DACA is currently being challenged in federal court.
 Although USCIS is not accepting new applications, current DACA recipients can still renew their status.
 DACA recipients must use the new renewal form.

 - Visas: Some visa types have limits to how many can be issued each year.
 After reaching the cap for H2-B visas for non-agricultural temporary works, the limit was raised.
 For up-to-date information, care teams can refer people to the US State Dept.